 2. Matrix eligibility with a score of 17 of 20 possible points on the State Eligibility Determination Form.
 Points are assigned on the matrix in the areas of aptitude, gifted behavior characteristics, and performance.

-PCA’s gifted program is led by a state certified gifted specialist and its goals are to support gifted students in general education classes while also challenging them in the gifted education classroom.
+PCA’s gifted program aims to support gifted students in general education classes while also challenging them in the gifted education classroom.
 Program goals include:

 - To implement gifted educational strategies to make a meaningful difference for gifted and talented students as well as for high-ability students.